-The planning justification report (prepared by Weston Consulting.) was submitted to provide the policy context and planning rationale to support the proposed development.
+The planning justification report (prepared by Blackthorn Development Corporation) was submitted to provide the policy context and planning rationale to support the proposed development.
 The report concludes that the objectives of the PPS, the Growth Plan, the Region of Peel Official Plan, the City of Brampton Official Plan, and the Hurontario-Main Corridor Secondary Plan are satisfied.
-The report is satisfactory to support the proposed Zoning By-law Amendment.
+It is satisfactory to support the proposed Zoning By-law Amendment.